"Begin Again: James Baldwin’s America and Its Urgent Lessons for Today" by Professor Eddie S. Glaude Jr.

 In the end, America has to choose whether it will become a genuinely multiracial democracy, and this involves grappling with the past that continues to haunt our present.
 George Floyd, Breonna Taylor, Jacob Blake, and the countless others are the latest victims of what Baldwin described as the slave codes that have shaped the way black communities are policed in this country.
 We have to tell the truth about that.
 We have to tell the truth about a lot of things.
 As Baldwin wrote in 1962 in an essay for The New York Times Book Review, we have “to describe us to ourselves as we are now,” without the crutch of our myths and illusions.
 For “the trouble is deeper than we wished to think: the trouble is in us.
 And we will never . . . conquer our cruel and unbearable human isolation—we will never establish human communities—until we stare our ghastly failure in the face.”

 The American fantasy, in all of its iterations, has disfigured our moral sense, because it requires that we lie to ourselves about what we have done and who we are.
 A lie that thrives on a kind of willful ignorance makes this place, and us, monstrous.
 When I sat down to write Begin Again I wanted to challenge the lie at its root and set the stage for what we must do after this all comes tumbling down.

-And you can watch Professor Eddie S. Glaude Jr. and the other shortlisted authors in conversation with broadcaster, journalist and member of the 2021 judging panel Fatima Manji on the hub right now.
+Watch Professor Eddie S. Glaude Jr. and the other shortlisted authors in conversation with broadcaster, journalist and member of the 2021 judging panel Fatima Manji on the hub.